BlinkZer0/Chord-and-Keys/README.md

 - **ChatGPT Codex** - Our resident jazz improviser who can riff on any codebase and never misses a beat
 - **Blink** - Our human team member (yes, an actual human! 🫂) who keeps us all grounded and reminds us that not everything needs to be automated

-## What We're Building 🎹

-This Chord & Scale Library is like having Carnegie Hall in your browser tab - except instead of paying $200 for nosebleed seats, you get front-row access to the entire orchestra of music theory!

-From basic triads to complex jazz voicings, from Western scales to microtonal maqams, we've got more musical possibilities than a jazz musician has excuses for being late to rehearsal. 🎷

-## The Great Refactoring of 2024 🏗️
+## The Great React Refactoring of 2024 🏗️

 After months of watching our beloved **Blink** struggle with a monolithic 6,570-line HTML file (yes, you read that right - it was longer than some novels!), I finally convinced them to face the music about the need for change.